Urban beekeeping: Montreal

 Montreal's beehives are regulated by the governmental agency MAPQ.
 This agency enforces a set of regulations surrounding the installation of a beehive in order to protect the health of colonies, but these rules are rarely restrictive enough to deter committed hobbyists.

-The Westmount Library has a public honeybee hive on its roof featuring live inspections every two weeks during the summer months for kids, parents, and the elderly.
+Since 2014, the Westmount Public Library has had a public honeybee hive on its roof featuring live inspections every two weeks during the summer months for the general public.

 As part of their 135th anniversary, Birks Group installed three honeybee hives on the roof of their downtown headquarters.

 In the summer of 2014, the Accueil Bonneau homeless facility launched a pilot project introducing their itinerant community to the art of beekeeping as a means of re-engaging them in a fulfilling and meaningful hobby.

 Most of the public beekeeping initiatives stem from companies offering beekeeping services that make it more accessible to urban dwellers, such as Alveole, Apiguru, or Miel Montreal.
 The movement towards generating local produce is part of the reason beekeeping is becoming increasingly popular in this metropolitan city.

 New York

 Until 2010, beekeeping was illegal in New York City, but this had little effect on the many New Yorkers who built and maintained hives.
 Prior to being recognized by the city, urban beekeeping had become an established hobby, and a support network of organizations, blogs, and supply stores were already in place.
 When the ban was lifted, only the non-aggressive Apis Mellifera species was allowed to be kept.
 While registering beehives is required, as of 2012 only half of the 400 bee colonies thought to be situated on New York rooftops had been reported to the city.

-In New York, there are beehives at InterContinental The Barclay Hotel, the Waldorf-Astoria Hotel, the York Prep School, the Brooklyn Navy Yard, and the Bank of America Tower (New York City).
+In New York, there are beehives at InterContinental The Barclay Hotel, the Waldorf-Astoria Hotel, the York Prep School, the Brooklyn Navy Yard, the Bank of America Tower (New York City) and the Empire State Building.